espressif/conventional-precommit-linter/README.md

 - `<scope/component>` (optional): the scope or component that the commit pertains to.
 It should start with a lowercase letter.

-- `<Summary>`: a short, concise description of the change.
-It should start with a capital letter, not end with a period, and be between `subject_min_length` and `subject_max_length` characters long (as specified by script parameters).
+- `<summary>`: a short, concise description of the change.
+It should not end with a period, and be between `subject_min_length` and `subject_max_length` characters long (as specified by script parameters).
+If the `--summary-uppercase` flag is used, then the summary must start with a uppercase letter.

-- `<Body>` (optional): a detailed description of the change.
+- `<body>` (optional): a detailed description of the change.
 Each line should be no longer than `body_max_line_length` characters (as specified by script parameters).
 There should be one blank line between the summary and the body.

 Examples: